imnp/pygestalt/docs/pages/reference/standardmakefile.md

 ADDRESS = 0x0000
 ```

-Or, use the above INSTEAD if you are compiling a bootloader.
+Or, use the below INSTEAD if you are compiling a bootloader.
 This is valid for the Atmega 328 and 324.
 If you are compiling for a microcontroller with a different sized memory (e.g. the Atmega 168), you'll need to check the correct starting memory address for the bootloader section:

 ```make
 ADDRESS = 0x7000